 - Unvaccinated individuals (including those who have had COVID) are still required to wear a mask indoors as mandated by the California Department of Public Health.

 - If you enter LLU Drayson Center without a mask, YOU ATTEST IN GOOD FAITH that you are fully vaccinated.

-  Though the vast majority of hospitalized cases in the U.S. are unvaccinated individuals, those vaccinated or previously diagnosed with COVID-19 may be infected or reinfected by the virus—as well as spread it.
+Though the vast majority of hospitalized cases in the U.S. are unvaccinated individuals, those vaccinated or previously diagnosed with COVID-19 may be infected or reinfected by the virus—as well spread it.
 In most cases, these individuals experience milder symptoms and are less likely to require hospitalization.
 However, any COVID case could result in hospitalization or even death—regardless of vaccination or previous infection status.

 If you are experiencing ANY COVID-19 symptoms, please DO NOT ENTER LLU Drayson Center.
 Symptoms include: